solderq35/hitruns-wiki/website/docs/downpatching.md

 - This assumes you already have your desired version(s) of the game downloaded using legendary.
 This tutorial will use the latest retail build at the time of writing (v3.280.0) and the retail molotov accidents build (v3.120) as a baseline, but should be adaptable for any retail + downpatch build setup, including more than two downpatched builds.
 - This tutorial will be written specifically for linux, but most of this will also apply on windows.
-- Once installed in heroic, go to your library, right click on Hitman 3 and click on settings.
+- Once installed in heroic, go to your library, right click on Hitman WoA and click on settings.
 - Next, go to the Advanced Tab, and find "Select an alternative EXE to run".
 - Click the folder icon to open your file explorer of choice.
 - Next, go to your folder storing the **DOWNPATCHED BUILD** of choice.